hassio-addons/addon-vscode/README.md

 It has been installed and pre-configured for you, however, it might need an adjustment to your ESPHome add-on in order to function.

-1. Go to the ESPHome add-on configuration in your Hass.io panel.
+1. Go to the ESPHome add-on configuration in your Supervisor panel.
 1. Add the `leave_front_door_open` option, since the vscode extension of ESPHome does not support authentication yet.
 The ESPHome add-on configuration would look like this: